amolpagar/cred-manager/README.md

 ```bash
 npx expo start
 ```
-## Screenshot
+## Application Preview

-Here is a screenshot of the running application:
+Here is how the application will look:

 ![Running Application](./assets/cred-manager.png)
 ## Contributing